 National Indigenous Peoples Day in Surrey

-In 2019 the festivities ran from 3:00 until 8:00 pm with the official welcoming ceremonies at 4 o’clock and the closing ceremonies at 7:30.
-The 2020 schedule will be similar.
+In 2020 the festivities run from 3:00 until 8:00 pm with the official welcoming ceremonies at 4 o’clock and the closing ceremonies at 7:30.

 Surrey is on the traditional unceded territories of the Semiahmoo, Katzie, Kwikwetlem, Kwantlen, Qayqayt and Tsawwassen First Nations.
 The city also has the largest urban First Nations population in the province.